+Alternatively, data can be submitted by email but this should ONLY be done if you are confident that the data submission does not include any personal data.
 Where e-mail is used, the attaching file should, where possible, be compressed.
 We encourage data contributors to encrypt and password-protect all data files.
-Passwords should be provided separately (by e-mail, letter or telephone) from the data.
+Passwords should be provided separately (by telephone) from the data.